HewlettPackard/structex/README.md

 ```

 ## Performance
-`structex` places code and structure definition readability ahead of any pack/unpack performance.
-In brief, performance is abysmal.
+`structex` places code readability ahead of any pack/unpack performance.
+Reflection is used to analyze the structure definitions, which itself carries heavy overhead.
+Parsing the tags also takes time.

 For those looking for more performant code, consider [code generation](https://github.com/golang/text/blob/master/internal/gen/bitfield/bitfield.go) or a [cache based](https://github.com/lunixbochs/struc) solutions